adammerali/bluetooth-arduino/README.md

 # bluetooth-arduino

-Control Arduino digital pins over Bluetooth via an HC-05 module.
-Simple serial command protocol — set pins high/low, blink, read state.
+Control Arduino digital pins over Bluetooth with an HC-05 module. simple serial command prot, ideally would move to some sort of interface or app in future.

 ## Wiring